 Louie Schwartzberg is an award-winning producer, director and cinematographer known for his breathtaking imagery for feature films, television shows, documentaries, and commercials using his time-lapse, high-speed and macro cinematography techniques.
 Louie’s uplifting stories celebrate life and reveal the mysteries and wisdom of nature, people and places.

-Erika Gagnon is a Canadian ceremonial leader, wisdom keeper & medicine carrier of mixed race ancestry.
-She has walked a medicine path and Red Road for over 25 years, working with Indigenous elders from North & South America, and their ceremonies, traditions, medicinal plants & altars.
-With the blessings of her elders to continue their traditions, she leads temazcal (sweat lodge), tobacco, water blessing and other healing ceremonies, as well as personal healing sessions.
+Erika Gagnon is a multi-racial Canadian ceremonial leader, wisdom keeper, medicine carrier and “curandera” who has worked with Indigenous elders from North and South America and their ceremonies, traditions, medicinal plants, and altars for more than 25 years.
+With the blessings of her elders, she leads a variety of healing ceremonies and personal healing sessions.

 Harry Grammer, Ph.D. is a nationwide activist, educator, and psychologist.
 He founded New Earth in 2004, a community-based organization leading youth justice reform in Los Angeles.
 Harry has been honored as a CNN Hero, and in 2018 was selected one of 20 inaugural Obama Foundation Fellows from over 20,000 applicants in 191 countries.
 Dr. Grammer sits on the advisory board for the Kuya Institute for Transformational Medicine in Austin.